 Rancho Santa Fe is a very small town located in the state of California.
-With a population of 3,237 people and just one neighborhood, Rancho Santa Fe is the 577th largest community in California.
+With a population of 3,156 people and two constituent neighborhoods, Rancho Santa Fe is the 605th largest community in California.

 Rancho Santa Fe home prices are not only among the most expensive in California, but Rancho Santa Fe real estate also consistently ranks among the most expensive in America.

-Rancho Santa Fe is a decidedly white-collar town, with fully 85.44% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Rancho Santa Fe is a town of managers, professionals and sales and office workers.
-There are especially a lot of people living in Rancho Santa Fe who work in management occupations (35.59%), art, media, and design (13.33%) and business and financial occupations (7.49%).
+Rancho Santa Fe is a decidedly white-collar town, with fully 89.76% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Rancho Santa Fe is a town of managers, sales and office workers, and professionals.
+There are especially a lot of people living in Rancho Santa Fe who work in management occupations (21.21%), business and financial occupations (13.69%), and office and administrative support (13.17%).

 Of important note, Rancho Santa Fe is also a town of artists.
 Rancho Santa Fe has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Rancho Santa Fe’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 18.30% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 23.48% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.